Get Involved | Serve with Us

 The Massah Project is a 10-week summer experience intended to mobilize young adults who are Jewish and believers in Jesus.
-We believe that being a follower of Jesus means a lifelong pursuit of how to live out the gospel, that as we share, it continually changes us and not simply our hearers.
-The Massah Project seeks to serve in and build a community, innovate ways to share the gospel, learn together, to the end that we live out our experience of the gospel with Israeli travelers and others that we meet.
+We believe that being a follower of Jesus means a lifelong pursuit of how to live out the gospel, and that as we share, it continually changes us and not simply our hearers.
+The Massah Project seeks to serve in and build a community, to create innovative ways to share the gospel and to learn together, to the end that we live out our experience of the gospel with Israeli travelers and others that we meet.

 Bible college internship credit possible.